rakunlabs/chu/README.md

 `chu.MarshalMap` or `chu.MarshalJSON` print the configuration, skipping the fields `log:"false"` tag and value unless `1, t, T, TRUE, true, True` makes false.
 String func use `fmt.Stringer` interface checks to print the configuration.

+`CONFIG_NAME_PREFIX` env value can be used to set the prefix for the configuration.

 ### Loaders

 Check [example](./example/) folder to see how to use loaders with different kind of configuration.